Rajasthan’s youngest sarpanch is a medico and she promises to work for girls’ education, sanitation

 When asked about her interest in politics, Shanaz smiled and said that she belongs to a family that has been a part of politics.
 Her grandfather was a sarpanch himself and her mother was also a minister in the state, added reports.

 The young sarpanch feels that her medical background will be a boon for her in efficiently delivering her duties as an elected representative of Rajasthan.
-"My training in the medical field will help me in executing duties as a public servant," Shanaz was quoted as saying.
+"My training in the medical field will help me in executing by duties as a public servant," Shanaz was quoted as saying.
 Shanaz is a role model for many young women of the country.
-She is not only well-educated and politically aware but wants to bring a change in society.
+She is not only well-educated and politically aware, but wants to bring a change in society.

 OneIndia News